 AVUS – Avantis U.S. Equity ETF

 As the name suggests, the Avantis U.S. Equity ETF (AVUS) aims to provide broad U.S. market exposure, with an active, light factor tilt toward stocks with strong profitability metrics (Profitability) and a lower relative price (Value).
+It also has a very small positive loading on Size, so its average market cap is lower than that of the market.
 Think basically a U.S. stock market index fund that we would expect to beat the market (and have lower volatility and risk) over the long term based on the best academic research.

 In its extremely short lifespan thus far since January 2020, AVUS has outperformed the S&P 500 index.
 Hopefully the Value premium is making a resurgence.